Program

 14:00

-The session will highlight data spaces as trusted environments for pooling operational, industrial, and research data to develop next-generation defence and cybersecurity systems and in support of strategic autonomy.
+as trusted environments for pooling operational, industrial, and research data to develop next-generation defence and cybersecurity systems and in support of strategic autonomy.

 15:00